 - On The Gary Coleman Show, Angelica routinely dismissed the demon Hornswoggle as a figment of Andy's imagination.

-- The Evil Monkey in Chris's closet is a running gag on Family Guy.
+- The Evil Monkey in Chris's closet is a running gag.
 This culminates in season 8, when Chris gets tired of nobody believing him so he actually catches the monkey and proves he wasn't making it up.